Deep-Symmetry/carabiner/README.md

 ## Apology

-I am not a C++ programmer; the last time I wrote anyting in it before Carabiner was in the early 1990s.
+I am not a C++ programmer; the last time I wrote anything in it before Carabiner was in the early 1990s.
 This seems to work, but I am sure it could be written much better.
 Suggestions for improvement are definitely welcome!